omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

         dates_to_be_completed__date_completed=yesterday).exclude(
         dates_workout_completed__date_completed=yesterday).distinct()
   - have add result button that has default date of previous day
+- add a change scheduled date button on instances
+  - removes the date they don't want and adds new one
 - add create workout link to workout list page
   - under user authentication in template
+- create popup when workout is added to profile to ask if they want to schedule it for today or another day
+  - if they click today add today to their scheduled workouts, otherwise send them to schedule screen
+- ?possibly add a list of their schedules workouts for the next week on the schedule workout form?
 - add ability to schedule workout during workout creation
   - on workout create form have date field to schedule workout for (default today, just like result form)
   - take date and put it into date_to_be_completed of instance